Iowa's Herbaceous Roadside Vegetation Threats

 Application Schedule and Notes

-(refer to product lable for recommended rates)
+(refer to product label for recommended rates)

 Canada Thistle